Setting up GPS NEO 6 sensor with Raspberry PI and Node.js

 Wiring up

-IMPORTANT: Before we start, the version of Raspberry Pi that I used is the model 2 B+, but it should be really simple to adapt for any Pi version.
+IMPORTANT: Before we start, the version of Raspberry Pi that I used is the model 2 B+, but it should be really simple to adapt to any Pi version.

-The first thing to be in mind is the wiring, be careful while setting up the wires RX and TX.
+The first thing to keep in mind is the wiring, be careful while setting up the wires RX and TX.
 I just made a mistake that was plugin TX on TX and RX to RX.
-To avoid any further errors, the table below show the pin name (from the GPS NEO 6) and where it should go on the Raspberry Pi.
+To avoid any further errors, the table below shows the pin name (from the GPS NEO 6) and where it should go on the Raspberry Pi.

 GPS NEO 6 | Raspberry Pi |